Our collections are now available to search in full online

 Featuring highlights from the museum's collections both on display and in store, the guide provides a useful chronological overview to the development of stained glass in Britain, as illustrated by examples fro the museum's collection.
 The guide includes numerous high quality colour illustrations, and a useful glossary of stained glass terms.

-Copies of our Gallery Guide are available to purchase from the museum shop.
+Copies of our Gallery Guide are available to purchase from the Museum online shop

 OUR COLLECTING POLICY